Breaking the Sample Size Barrier in Model-Based Reinforcement Learning with a Generative Model: Problem formulation

-\paragraph{Policy evaluation and planning.} Given a few data samples in hand, the task of {policy evaluation} aims to compute or approximate the value function $V^{\pi}$ under a given policy $\pi$.
-To be precise, for any target level $\varepsilon>0$, the goal is to find an $\varepsilon$-accurate estimate $V^{\pi}_\mathsf{est}$ such that

-In contrast, the task of {planning} seeks to identify a policy that (approximately) maximizes the expected discounted reward given the data samples.
+\paragraph{Learning the optimal policy via model-based planning.} Given a few data samples in hand, the task of policy learning seeks to identify a policy that (approximately) maximizes the expected discounted reward given the data samples.
 Specifically, for any target level $\varepsilon>0$, the aim is to compute an $\varepsilon$-accurate policy ${\pi}_{\mathsf{est}}$ obeying

 Naturally, one would hope to accomplish these tasks with as few samples as possible.
-Recall that for the normalized reward setting with $0\leq r\leq 1$, the value function and Q-function fall within the range $[0,\frac{1}{1-\gamma}]$; this means that the range of the target level $\varepsilon$ should be set to $\varepsilon \in [0, \frac{1}{1-\gamma}]$.
+Recall that for the normalized reward setting with $0\leq r\leq 1$, the value function and Q-function fall within the range $[0,\frac{1}{1-\gamma}]$; this means that the range of the target accuracy level $\varepsilon$ should be set to $\varepsilon \in [0, \frac{1}{1-\gamma}]$.
 The model-based approach typically starts by constructing an empirical MDP $\widehat{\mathcal{M}}$ based on all collected samples, and then ``plugs in'' this empirical model directly into the Bellman recursion to perform policy evaluation or planning, with prominent examples including Q-value iteration (QVI) and policy iteration (PI) \citep{bertsekas2017dynamic}.

+\paragraph{Aside: policy evaluation.} A related task is {policy evaluation}, which aims to compute or approximate the value function $V^{\pi}$ under a given policy $\pi$.
+To be precise, for any target level $\varepsilon>0$, the goal is to find an $\varepsilon$-accurate estimate $V^{\pi}_\mathsf{est}$ such that